teacupkittie/bamboo/src/lib/data/preservation.md

 ## Attack!

-Engineers consider methods to prevent decay when building with bamboo, especially because bamoo has fewer natural toxin [1].
+**Preventing decay** is a primary concern when building with bamboo, especially because bamboo has fewer natural toxins than wood [1].
 Moreover, since bamboo is hollow, a small amount of decay can mean a large proportion of lost mass.
-Three common causes of decay include beetle attack, termite attack, and rotting [1].
+Three common causes of decay include **beetle attack**, **termite attack**, and **rotting** [1].

 ## Protection methods

-Preces **fieri auribus** tollite praeterit iamque: [et robur](http://fraude.net/igne.html) fratribus manum laborum.
-Petitos pectus: non vinci silet _fata_, summa [illis](http://www.dum.net/), non Sole.

-Quod spinea inquit, rex clamorque ante.
-Fruges victus inter, esse minus Nesseo per caede ossa habitanda flammis satis.
-Vulneris pater herbis, confudit malis.
-Atlantiades nitenti vires videri citis auctor imago nimiumque montibus cantusque.

-## Preservative methods

-Tiliae **hortos** arcadiae ignibus est Echione, quisquis iussis genitor et nomen.
-Legumque per Arcas magnum orat post hostiliter velata, venit unius tamen [pariter](http://nec-precanti.org/), mane canam carinae.

-- Sub necem morantur paulum sed longe
-- Utque maneat haec quatenus intervenit Tmolus vatibus
-- Lateri morbi moneri huius
-- Succendit terris
+With preventing decay, the goal is to **keep the bamboo dry** [1].
+Recommended protection methods include using a roof with a good overhang and avoiding water traps.
+Moreover, separating bamboo from the ground with a concrete slab can prevent subterranean termite attack.

+In colder, drier climates, these protection methods will generally be enough [1].
+However, bamboo building in tropical climates often require **treatment methods**.

 ## References